ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Mastra in Production: The CommonJS Integration Guide Nobody Wrote - <a href="https://medium.com/@sandra_10399/mastra-in-production-the-commonjs-integration-guide-nobody-wrote-a53933229392?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Replaced My Express.js App With Fastify — Here’s What Happened - <a href="https://medium.com/@kaklotarrahul79/i-replaced-my-express-js-app-with-fastify-heres-what-happened-1839daa83075?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sandra Kirsch`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>A real-world guide to moduleResolution, esbuild builds, and API surprises — for teams who aren’t starting from scratch.
+<blockquote>Switching from Express.js to Fastify is a common move for developers, Really?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Kubernetes in Production: Deploying Node.js from Zero to Live
-Part: 2 of 5 - <a href="https://medium.com/@haseeb_sohail/kubernetes-in-production-deploying-node-js-from-zero-to-live-part-2-of-5-cec5a7d640d8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an AI-Powered Observability Stack: Prometheus, Grafana, and OpenAI in Production - <a href="https://medium.com/@babithaantony_886/building-an-ai-powered-observability-stack-prometheus-grafana-and-openai-in-production-a9ae0abc4f8e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Haseeb Sohail`**
+✍️ **posted by `Babitha Antony`**

-<blockquote>Kubernetes in Production: Dockerising Your Node.js App the Right Way (2/5)
+<blockquote>Have you ever been on-call, staring at a dashboard full of numbers, trying to figure out what’s wrong at 2 am?
+Or worse — found out your…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Node.js is Perfect for Scalable Backend Systems - <a href="https://medium.com/@ripenapps-technologies/why-node-js-is-perfect-for-scalable-backend-systems-c8e89d3ef844?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The “Single-Threaded” Myth: Is Node.js Actually Faster than Java? - <a href="https://levelup.gitconnected.com/the-single-threaded-myth-is-node-js-actually-faster-than-java-85af16148038?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ripenapps Technologies`**
+✍️ **posted by `Aditya Solge`**

-<blockquote>It’s 3:00 AM on Black Friday.
-Your application just saw a 1,000% spike in traffic because a Tier-1 influencer shared your link.
-In the old…
+<blockquote>A few weeks back, we discussed JavaScript and its history.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-How Much Does It Cost to Hire a Node.js Developer in 2026? - <a href="https://medium.com/@oliviasparker98/how-much-does-it-cost-to-hire-a-node-js-developer-in-2026-db0c78b8e963?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Install Nvm And Node.js On Macos (Step-By-Step Guide) - <a href="https://medium.com/@md.alishanali/how-to-install-nvm-and-node-js-on-macos-step-by-step-guide-4e09951b739b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oliviasparker`**
+✍️ **posted by `Md Alishan Ali`**

-<blockquote>If you’re planning to build a web application, SaaS platform, or scalable backend in 2026, one of the first questions you’ll probably ask…
+<blockquote>if you’re working with node.js, managing versions manually can quickly become messy. that’s where nvm (node version manager) comes in — it…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The TypeScript Feature Rust Developers Take for Granted - <a href="https://medium.com/@JaSuperior/the-typescript-feature-rust-developers-take-for-granted-f44a0c192a9d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Authentication Is a Journey Most Developers Miss - <a href="https://iamsandeep28.medium.com/why-authentication-is-a-journey-most-developers-miss-3285f2dcf8a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamel Cole`**
+✍️ **posted by `Sandeep Singh`**

-<blockquote>How I built Aljabr to finally close the gap — and ended up writing a reactive standard library by accident
+<blockquote>If you’ve spent any time around backend systems or APIs, you’ve probably heard terms like API keys, JWT, OAuth, bearer tokens, sessions…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-25+ Free Developer Tools That Actually Don’t Suck! - <a href="https://medium.com/@nandoliyafaiz429/25-free-developer-tools-that-actually-dont-suck-16a4a0607735?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Filament v4 & v5: Build Laravel Admin Panels Faster Than Ever - <a href="https://sadiqueali.medium.com/filament-v4-v5-build-laravel-admin-panels-faster-than-ever-7b64f4961438?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faizmohammad`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Stop uploading your data to sketchy websites.
-Here’s a complete toolkit that runs entirely in your browser.
+<blockquote>2–3× faster table rendering, built-in MFA, TipTap rich editor, nested resources, and client-side JS helpers that eliminate server…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Database Monitoring Tools Explained: Why Developers Must Use Them - <a href="https://vijayasekhar-deepak.medium.com/database-monitoring-tools-explained-why-developers-must-use-them-fc929efb9c20?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I built a fully automated AI video generator — here’s what I learned - <a href="https://medium.com/@christocdas0/i-built-a-fully-automated-ai-video-generator-heres-what-i-learned-98e3f02183b7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vijayasekhar Deepak`**
+✍️ **posted by `Christo C`**

-<blockquote>Not a Member?
-Read for FREE here.
+<blockquote>AI can generate text, images, voice, and even videos today.
+So I wanted to try something simple:
+What if I combine all of them into one…
 Continue reading on Medium »</blockquote>

 <h3>3.
-JPG vs PNG vs WebP: Which Image Format Should You Use and When? - <a href="https://medium.com/@shaishavap/jpg-vs-png-vs-webp-which-image-format-should-you-use-and-when-039b7c01b78f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using Static Headlines — This Tiny Library Makes Your Landing Page Feel Alive - <a href="https://medium.com/@PowerUpSkills/stop-using-static-headlines-this-tiny-library-makes-your-landing-page-feel-alive-9ac3d9f13549?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shaishav Patel`**
+✍️ **posted by `Jannis`**

-<blockquote>You downloaded an image and now you have three format options staring at you.
-You picked one at random.
-You’ve been doing that for years.
+<blockquote>Turn any text into animated handwriting and make your landing page feel handcrafted instead of generic
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Help Shopify Store Owners Increase Sales with Custom Development and Optimization - <a href="https://medium.com/@gurdeepstest/how-i-help-shopify-store-owners-increase-sales-with-custom-development-and-optimization-fb756dd0ce94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Startup Story of LogicStack Software: Building Scalable Digital Systems for Business Growth - <a href="https://medium.com/@logicstacksoftware/topic-startup-story-of-logicstack-software-67720d18c9a2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alliance IT Solutions`**
+✍️ **posted by `LogicStack Software`**

-<blockquote>Running a Shopify store in 2026 isn’t just about having good products — it’s about creating a smart, high-performing online experience…
+<blockquote>In today’s fast-paced digital world, businesses are rapidly shifting online to scale and grow.
+However, many struggle to find the right…
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Replaced My Dev Workflow with Claude Code — Here’s How I Built an Angular 21 App Faster Than Ever - <a href="https://medium.com/@satnammca/i-replaced-my-dev-workflow-with-claude-code-heres-how-i-built-an-angular-21-app-faster-than-ever-34bd64b6a42a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Can Your Code Save the Planet?
+Green Software Explained - <a href="https://medium.com/@kundudigital/can-your-code-save-the-planet-green-software-explained-19ea3810926c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satnam Singh`**
+✍️ **posted by `kundudigital`**

-<blockquote>If you’ve been manually explaining your Angular architecture to an AI assistant at the start of every session, you’re leaving serious…
+<blockquote>How Does Green Software Engineering Reduce Carbon Emissions?
 Continue reading on Medium »</blockquote>

 <h3>6.
-What’s New in Laravel 13: Native PHP Attributes and More - <a href="https://pamsalon.medium.com/whats-new-in-laravel-13-native-php-attributes-and-more-d3670c111522?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Scan a QR Code Online for Free — From an Image or Your Camera - <a href="https://medium.com/@shaishavap/how-to-scan-a-qr-code-online-for-free-from-an-image-or-your-camera-92de833fdaa6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pamela Salon`**
+✍️ **posted by `Shaishav Patel`**

-<blockquote>After a successful Laravel 12 release, Laravel 13 is set to introduce the next wave of improvements to the popular PHP framework…
+<blockquote>You have a screenshot of a QR code.
+Or someone sent you a photo with a QR code in it.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Turbo Doesn’t Do GET.
-And Other Things My Rails 6 Course Didn’t Tell Me. - <a href="https://medium.com/@samkim5869/turbo-doesnt-do-get-and-other-things-my-rails-6-course-didn-t-tell-me-b7526dd68f45?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Long Does It Take to Build a Website?
+(2026 Complete Timeline Guide) - <a href="https://medium.com/@probuilt-tech/how-long-does-it-take-to-build-a-website-2026-complete-timeline-guide-88d1cbab858d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Probuilt Tech`**

+<blockquote>How Long Does It Take to Build a Website?
+(2026 Complete Timeline Guide)
+Continue reading on Medium »</blockquote>

+<h3>8.
+A Simple Browser Tool for Batch Image Resizing and WebP Conversion - <a href="https://medium.com/@ika033827/a-simple-browser-tool-for-batch-image-resizing-and-webp-conversion-a193808e26a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam's Coding Everyday`**
+✍️ **posted by `Ika`**

-<blockquote>I’m learning Rails by following a Udemy course.
-Great course — except it’s built on Rails 6, and I’m running Rails 8.1.3.
-For most things…
+<blockquote>If you publish blog posts, upload product images, or prepare visuals for client work, you probably know this annoying step:
+ the images…
 Continue reading on Medium »</blockquote>

 <br/>